stratum/fabric-tna/README.md

 To run Stratum on a Tofino-based switch, please follow instructions in this document:
 <https://github.com/stratum/stratum/blob/main/stratum/hal/bin/barefoot/README.run.md>

-Note that the `fabric-tna` pipeline uses P4Runtime translation annotation for certain tables, you must enable P4Runtime translation with following flags when starting the
+Note that `fabric-tna` uses the `@p4runtime_translation` annotation for certain P4 tables, you must enable P4Runtime translation with the following flags when starting
 Stratum:

 ```text